super-chao1997/Cerebrum/README.md

 [^bignote2]: **vLLM Model String Format:**
      - Format: `model-name`.
 Some examples are `mistral-7b-instruct`, `llama2-70b`, or `mixtral-8x7b`.
-     - VLLM is a high-performance inference engine that can serve any HuggingFace model
+     - vLLM is a high-performance inference engine that can serve any HuggingFace model
      - You can specify custom model paths: `vllm/path/to/your/model`
      - Supports quantization parameters: `vllm/mistral-7b-instruct-4bit`
-     - See AIOS documentation for setting up VLLM
+     - See AIOS documentation for setting up vLLM

 [^bignote3]: **HuggingFace Model String Format:**
      - Format: `owner/model-name`.
 Some examples are `mistralai/Mistral-7B-v0.1`, `meta-llama/Llama-2-70b-hf`, or `TheBloke/Llama-2-13B-GPTQ`.